aicoe-aiops/data-science-workflows/Automating via Argo.md

-# Automating notebooks A-Z
+# Automating via Argo

-This repo is being automated.
-This document outlines the principles on which this specific automation is based and hopes to serve as a guide for future, similar use cases.
+This document outlines the principles on which an analytics repository based on the [project-template](https://github.com/aicoe-aiops/project-template) can be automated via Argo.

 ## Reasoning

-The main purpose of this repository is to provide and document the analysis process for a specific use case.
-It does so via analysis notebooks which operate over a continuous stream of data.
-To receive a fresh results it is required that the notebooks are rerun every time new data becomes available.
+Project template expects the analyst to work with Jupyter notebooks to provide a analysis, generate visualizations, reports and aggregate data as explorable tables.
+To receive fresh results it is required that the notebooks are rerun every time new data becomes available.
 This fact alone presents a great opportunity for automation.
 And since the analysis is already broken into Jupyter notebooks, where each specific notebook has a distinct role in the process, it is even more well suited for automation.

 ## Notebooks